 4. Firestone Destination LE2

-The Firestone Destination LE2 is among the lowest-priced Tacoma tires in our list.
+The Firestone Destination LE2 is among the lowest-priced Toyota Tacoma tires in our list.
 You can have a new set of four tires for less around $560, and that’s good value in the confusing world of light truck tires.
 However, Firestone’s Destination LE2 is an all-season light truck tire designed for highway use.
-It’s not an off-road tire by any means, but having all-season capabilities means the ability to handle light snow.
+It’s not an best off road tires by any means, but having all-season capabilities means the ability to handle light snow.